Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources

 There are many teachings out there that describe each type of vibrato, and how to practice them.
 However, in Principles of Violin Playing and Teaching, Ivan Galamian said that it is very rare to see only one form of vibrato in an artistic performance, as “each vibrato type will normally bring about an interplay of the neighboring muscles and introduce elements of the other two types.”

 Mastering the art of vibrato can enhance one’s playing.
 The human-voice-like quality of the violin is very versatile in expressing various human emotions and portraying different moods.
 A good player can adapt his vibrato to the color and intensity of the sound that he wishes to hear.
 For well-trained violinists, the action of vibrato is mostly subconscious and spontaneous.

 From a technical perspective, what gives the vibrato its various shadings and intensities are the speed and the width of the oscillation.
 In general, loud passages call for fast and wide vibrato, while gentle passages call for slow and narrow vibrato.
 However, this cannot be the rule for every piece of music as musicians need to take into consideration the style of the music as well.

 At the learning stages, students should strive for a consistent vibrato.
 The oscillations should not stop or get affected when changing fingers.
 The new finger should be able to continue the vibrato with the same speed and width.
 This can only be done when the left hand is relaxed and balanced.
 However, in an artistic performance, the vibrato does not need to stay consistent but may vary its speed and width within a phrase or a note, according to the interpretation of the performer.
 For example, a fast-to-slow vibrato is very useful for accented notes or pieces that are very lively.

 There are many ways to develop vibrato, and there is no such thing as the best way to learn vibrato.
-For students, it is important to find a good teacher that can guide you.
+For students, it is important to find a good teacher that can guide them.
 The following instructions are mainly for the reference of those who seek additional information.